How to Sew the 40 Day Pocketed Calendar

 Sixth: Make the Annunciation Tile (Lent Calendar)

-1. Apply fusible interfacing to the back of the Annunciation tile and trim off the solid blue around the edge; or, cut around the tile in the solid blue with pinking shears.
+1. Apply fusible interfacing to the back of the Annunciation tile and trim off the solid blue around the edge; or, cut around the tile in the solid blue area with pinking shears.

 2. Attach to the Lent Calendar pocket where March 25th/April 7th falls during Lent for the current season.
 Use a sewing pin, a small clip, two magnets, etc.